 What is Tor

 Tor is a free application allowing its users to enjoy online liberty and anonymity.
 Tor secures your online activities by tunneling all the traffic through virtual network.
 Sounds familiar, doesn’t it?
-Yes it does; it sounds just like a VPN (Virtual Private Network).
+Yes it does, it sounds just like a VPN for Tor.
 Yet, there is substantial difference between Tor and VPN which we will elaborate in our upcoming posts.

 Tor operates through several nodes and users connected to it benefit from absolute anonymity because their signals are routed multiple nodes.
 Since your signal is routed through a sophisticated path, any platform you access or online activity you perform; no one will be able to track you.